3stadt/docker-sw-dev/README.md

 Replace `<PROJECTFOLDER>` with the folder name of a shopware installation.

 *Please note the -u1000 part:* This guide assumes you are using linux.
 The user id 1000 is usually your user id.
-If this is not the case, you have to change this value in the commands and the Dockerfiles!
+If this is not the case, you have to change this value!

 ## SW Tools